 Introduction

 Directly elected Mayors (DEM) have become fashionable (Elcock, 2008).
 Those who support the innovation, imported from the Americas, point to the transformational potential that might be realised from strong leadership supported by an electoral mandate.
 By contrast, opponents of the innovation cite the potential for abuse of power given over to just a single pair of populist hands.
-Political scientists (understandably) focus on the concordance between DEM structure and political philosophy, while economists (less understandably) assume an increase in operational efficiency and suppose that enhanced efficiency will contribute to more sustainable local government sectors (for an example of the former see Grant, Dollery and Kortt, 2016; for the latter see Grant, Dollery and Gow, 2011).
+Political scientists (understandably) focus on the concordance between DEM structure and political philosophy, while economists assume an increase in operational efficiency and suppose that enhanced efficiency will contribute to more sustainable local government sectors (for an example of the former see Grant, Dollery and Kortt, 2016; for the latter see Grant, Dollery and Gow, 2011).

 It is somewhat surprising that limited robust empirical evidence has been put forward to support the contention that DEMs might indeed enhance efficiency, much less the assertion of a causal link between efficiency and sustainability.
 In the rhetoric of economics, efficiency is generally taken to refer to technical efficiency (also referred to as productive or x-efficiency): The optimal use of inputs to produce a given set of outputs (Andrews and Entwistle, 2013) (typically proxied by the minimisation of expenditure per person (or per assessment)).
 This is by no means the only type of efficiency studied by economists, nor is it necessarily the most relevant kind with respect to government (allocative – matching demand for specific services with supply – and dynamic efficiency – change in efficiency over time with emphasis on resourcing for future efficiency – would seem at least as important for democratic government), however it is the subject of a claim that has been made in the literature, and therefore an important avenue for inquiry.